-Introduce 20 mL of pure methanol into a 50 mL round flask with 6 or 7 boiling pearls and the magnet and proceed as follows:
+Introduce 20 mL of pure methanol into a 50 mL round flask with 6 or 7 boiling pearls and the magnet.

-- 3.1.
 Place the flask in the reflux assembly with the temperature probe.
-Set the hot plate and stirring to position 1 (moderate agitation and the magnet does not touch the thermocouple).
-Click on the "Measure" program icon and then on the first button on the left in the row above, on "continue" and on "start the measurement".
-A temperature point will appear on the screen every second. - 3.2.
-When the temperature remains constant for at least one quadrant, it is calibrated as follows:
+Start the hot plate and stirring (moderate agitation and the magnet does not touch the thermocouple).
+Click on the "Measure" program icon and "start the measurement".
+When the temperature remains constant for at least one quadrant, calibrate.